aar0np/workshop_ecommerce_prototype/README.md

 INSERT INTO product(product_id,product_group,name,brand,model_number,short_desc,long_desc,specifications,images)
 VALUES ('DSA11213XL','DSA1121','DataStax Astra "One Team" Long Sleeve Tee','DataStax','DSA1121','DataStax Astra "One Team" Long Sleeve Tee - 3X Large','Given out at the internal summit, show how proud you are to talk about the world''s best multi-region, multi-cloud, serverless database!',{'size':'3X Large','material':'cotton, polyester','color':'black'},{'dsa1121.jpg'});
 INSERT INTO product(product_id,product_group,name,brand,model_number,short_desc,long_desc,specifications,images)
-VALUES ('APC30S','APC30','Apache Cassandra 3.0 Contributor T-Shirt','Apache Foundation','APC30','Apache Cassandra 3.0 Contributor T-Shirt - Small','Own a piece of Cassandra history with this Apache Cassandra 3.0 "Contributor" shirt.
+VALUES ('APC30S','APC30','Apache Cassandra® 3.0 Contributor T-Shirt','Apache Foundation','APC30','Apache Cassandra 3.0 Contributor T-Shirt - Small','Own a piece of Cassandra history with this Apache Cassandra 3.0 "Contributor" shirt.
 Given out to all of the contributors to the project in 2016, shows the unmistakable Cassandra Eye on the front, with the engine rebuild" on the back.',{'size':'Small','material':'cotton, polyester','color':'black'},{'apc30.jpg'});
 INSERT INTO product(product_id,product_group,name,brand,model_number,short_desc,long_desc,specifications,images)
-VALUES ('APC30M','APC30','Apache Cassandra 3.0 Contributor T-Shirt','Apache Foundation','APC30','Apache Cassandra 3.0 Contributor T-Shirt - Medium','Own a piece of Cassandra history with this Apache Cassandra 3.0 "Contributor" shirt.
+VALUES ('APC30M','APC30','Apache Cassandra® 3.0 Contributor T-Shirt','Apache Foundation','APC30','Apache Cassandra 3.0 Contributor T-Shirt - Medium','Own a piece of Cassandra history with this Apache Cassandra 3.0 "Contributor" shirt.
 Given out to all of the contributors to the project in 2016, shows the unmistakable Cassandra Eye on the front, with the engine rebuild" on the back.',{'size':'Medium','material':'cotton, polyester','color':'black'},{'apc30.jpg'});
 INSERT INTO product(product_id,product_group,name,brand,model_number,short_desc,long_desc,specifications,images)
-VALUES ('APC30L','APC30','Apache Cassandra 3.0 Contributor T-Shirt','Apache Foundation','APC30','Apache Cassandra 3.0 Contributor T-Shirt - Large','Own a piece of Cassandra history with this Apache Cassandra 3.0 "Contributor" shirt.
+VALUES ('APC30L','APC30','Apache Cassandra® 3.0 Contributor T-Shirt','Apache Foundation','APC30','Apache Cassandra 3.0 Contributor T-Shirt - Large','Own a piece of Cassandra history with this Apache Cassandra 3.0 "Contributor" shirt.
 Given out to all of the contributors to the project in 2016, shows the unmistakable Cassandra Eye on the front, with the engine rebuild" on the back.',{'size':'Large','material':'cotton, polyester','color':'black'},{'apc30.jpg'});
 INSERT INTO product(product_id,product_group,name,brand,model_number,short_desc,long_desc,specifications,images)
-VALUES ('APC30XL','APC30','Apache Cassandra 3.0 Contributor T-Shirt','Apache Foundation','APC30','Apache Cassandra 3.0 Contributor T-Shirt - Extra Large','Own a piece of Cassandra history with this Apache Cassandra 3.0 "Contributor" shirt.
+VALUES ('APC30XL','APC30','Apache Cassandra® 3.0 Contributor T-Shirt','Apache Foundation','APC30','Apache Cassandra 3.0 Contributor T-Shirt - Extra Large','Own a piece of Cassandra history with this Apache Cassandra 3.0 "Contributor" shirt.
 Given out to all of the contributors to the project in 2016, shows the unmistakable Cassandra Eye on the front, with the engine rebuild" on the back.',{'size':'Extra Large','material':'cotton, polyester','color':'black'},{'apc30.jpg'});
 INSERT INTO product(product_id,product_group,name,brand,model_number,short_desc,long_desc,specifications,images)
-VALUES ('APC302XL','APC30','Apache Cassandra 3.0 Contributor T-Shirt','Apache Foundation','APC30','Apache Cassandra 3.0 Contributor T-Shirt - 2X Large','Own a piece of Cassandra history with this Apache Cassandra 3.0 "Contributor" shirt.
+VALUES ('APC302XL','APC30','Apache Cassandra® 3.0 Contributor T-Shirt','Apache Foundation','APC30','Apache Cassandra 3.0 Contributor T-Shirt - 2X Large','Own a piece of Cassandra history with this Apache Cassandra 3.0 "Contributor" shirt.
 Given out to all of the contributors to the project in 2016, shows the unmistakable Cassandra Eye on the front, with the engine rebuild" on the back.',{'size':'2X Large','material':'cotton, polyester','color':'black'},{'apc30.jpg'});
 INSERT INTO product(product_id,product_group,name,brand,model_number,short_desc,long_desc,specifications,images)
-VALUES ('APC303XL','APC30','Apache Cassandra 3.0 Contributor T-Shirt','Apache Foundation','APC30','Apache Cassandra 3.0 Contributor T-Shirt - 3X Large','Own a piece of Cassandra history with this Apache Cassandra 3.0 "Contributor" shirt.
+VALUES ('APC303XL','APC30','Apache Cassandra® 3.0 Contributor T-Shirt','Apache Foundation','APC30','Apache Cassandra 3.0 Contributor T-Shirt - 3X Large','Own a piece of Cassandra history with this Apache Cassandra 3.0 "Contributor" shirt.
 Given out to all of the contributors to the project in 2016, shows the unmistakable Cassandra Eye on the front, with the engine rebuild" on the back.',{'size':'3X Large','material':'cotton, polyester','color':'black'},{'apc30.jpg'});
 INSERT INTO product(product_id,product_group,name,brand,model_number,short_desc,long_desc,specifications,images)
 VALUES ('DSS821S','DSS821','DataStax Gray Track Jacket','DataStax','DSS821','DataStax Gray Track Jacket - Small','This lightweight polyester jacket will be your favorite while hiking the trails or teeing off.',{'size':'Small','material':'polyester','color':'gray'},{'dss821.jpg'});